- Physical Reserves – Service Definition

 - All use of materials placed on electronic reserves will be at the initiative of faculty solely for the non-commercial, educational use of students.

 Library Staff can assist instructors in obtaining additional course support services related to, but not included in, the Course Reserves service.
-Instructors may direct requests for these services to Course Reserves Staff or their Outreach Librarian, who will assist with the request or facilitate a referral to a partner department as appropriate.
+Instructors may direct requests for these services to Course Reserves Staff or their Subject Librarian, who will assist with the request or facilitate a referral to a partner department as appropriate.

-The Outreach Librarians of the River Campus Libraries are happy to assist instructors in a range of course planning activities, including selecting resources used in courses, determining availability of these resources, and obtaining access to course resources.
+The Subject Librarians of the River Campus Libraries are happy to assist instructors in a range of course planning activities, including selecting resources used in courses, determining availability of these resources, and obtaining access to course resources.

 Instructors requiring assistance with course building or adding resources in Blackboard may contact the University IT Blackboard support team.
-Library staff are happy to assist in connecting instructors with these support services and help instructors communicate their needs regarding access to library materials with the Blackboard Support Team.

 Instructors who have received a Request for Accommodation from a student enrolled in their class may request that audio and video files required for a class be captioned or transcribed.
 The River Campus Libraries have coordinated with the University of Rochester’s Office of Disability Resources to provide this service, and library staff may consult with staff in this office to determine the most effective way to provide student accommodations.